Purposes and Policy

 Even after eighty years’ progress, gender equality is still not fully achieved.
 We shall offer residencies to men when earnings between men and women are equal according to national assessment and this, in common with various other gender specific institutions, makes us legally acceptable.

 What do we get in return?

-We require in return that residents acknowledge us in all published or performed work and give us a copy of the resulting book, film or recording.
+We require that residents acknowledge us in all published or performed work and give us a copy of the resulting book, film, programme or recording.
 Also, that we are included in personal websites, with a link to our website, and on social media.
 These acknowledgements are obligatory.

 See the page How to Apply